Klinger Educational Products

-KS8066 Spinel Crystal Model
+KS8066 Spinel Molecular Model

 Crystal structure of spinel.
 Normal spinel structures are usually cubic close-packed oxides with two tetrahedral and one octahedral sites per formula unit.
 The tetrahedral spaces are smaller than the octahedral spaces.
 B3+ ions occupy half the octahedral holes, while A2+ ions occupy one-eighth of the tetrahedral holes.